SirenKing/dota_class_extensions_library/README.md

 `GetRandomPointInSquare( v_location, int_minXY, int_maxXY )` Return a random [v_location](https://moddota.com/api/#!/vscripts?search=vector) that is at least int_minDist distance horizontally and vertically from the input [v_location](https://moddota.com/api/#!/vscripts?search=vector) and less than or equal to distance horizontally and vertically from the same location.

-`IsAMapAbility()` Return a bool stating whether this ability is a 'map' ability ('map' abilities are the hidden passives that every hero has that allows them to interact with Outposts, Lotus Pools, Gates, etc.
+`IsAMapAbility()` Return a bool stating whether this ability is a 'map' ability ('map' abilities are the hidden passives that every hero has that allows them to interact with Outposts, Lotus Pools, Gates, etc)

-`IsAMainAbility()` Return whether this bool stating whether this ability is a 'map' ability for the hero.
+`IsAMainAbility()` Return whether this bool stating whether this ability is a 'main' ability for the hero.
 This includes hidden/secondary abilities that are unique to this hero.
-This EXCLUDES talents, "generic_hidden' and map abilities.
+This EXCLUDES talents, "generic_hidden' and 'map' abilities.

 `GetAllAbilitySpecials()` Return a kv array where'k' = the name of the ability value and 'v' = the value.
 Usually, you would use `for k,v in pairs(table) do' loop to access the k and the v as seperate variables.

 `GetHasAbilitySpecialWith( name_str )` Return whether this bool stating whether this ability has an AbilitySpecial name/key that contains the input string.
+This is useful, for instance, if you want to see whether this ability has an 'area_damage' key so that you know this ability does area damage.

 `GetFirstAbilitySpecialNameContaining( name_str )` Return the value of FIRST AbilitySpecial name/key that contains the input string.